 San Diego’s closest casino is also its newest.

-The brand new 200,000 casino is home to seven different restauarants (including Tony Gwynn’s Pub), 1,700 slot machines, and 43 table games.
-It does not have a poker room, nor hotel.
+The 200,000 square foot casino is home to seven different restaurants (including Tony Gwynn’s Pub), 1,600 slot machines, and 37 table games.
+While it did not have one originally, a ten table poker room was opened at Jamul in February 2019.
+It does not have a hotel.

 Jamul, CA. 91935

 San Diego’s second closest casino is 25 miles or (40 kilometers) away from the heart of the city.
 It would take you around 35 to 50 minutes to drive to the Sycuan.

 After a quarter-billion dollar expansion completed in March of 2019, the Sycuan is now a full scale casino/resort, complete with a 12 story hotel tower with 300 rooms and 57 suites, a spa, fitness center and 4 acre pool complex with a lazy river.

 As for gambling, the expanded casino has over 2,000 slot machines and 56 table games.
 There is also a bingo hall and a 17 table poker room, making it the largest poker room in San Diego.

 Including their new food court, (dubbed “The Commons”), there are thirteen different dining options, plus a Starbucks.
 The resort also boasts a large theater that plays host to some pretty big name comedy and musical acts.

 The Sycuan has a shuttle free to ride for anyone with a Sycuan player’s card, and there are 13 different pick-up locations in the San Diego metropolitan area.
 The schedule can be found here: Sycuan Shuttle Schedule